Work Package 2: Model Preparation and Linking

 Description

-In WP2, the macroeconomic model DYNK will be linked with three bottom-up models – the Invert/EE-Lab model for buildings, the MARS model for covering transport demand, and a model for vehicle choice – to assess the distribution effects of climate policy scenarios and compensation mechanisms.
-The combined linkage of models will be tested and validated.
+In WP2, the macroeconomic model DYNK was linked with three bottom-up models – the Invert/EE-Lab model for buildings, the MARS model for covering transport demand, and a model for vehicle choice – to assess the distribution effects of climate policy scenarios and compensation mechanisms.
+The combined linkage of models was tested and validated.

 Work Package 2 consists of three tasks: